vishalk2016/hello-world/README.md

 # hello-world
+Hi Humans,

-This is a sample repository for checking out usage of github
+This is an ultra uber coder trying out features of github.